 - One (1) flash in 4 seconds: The board has a hardware problem.
 Return it to your supplier. - Two (2) flashes in 4 seconds: The input voltage is too high.
 Reduce the voltage. - Three (3) flashes in 4 seconds: The input voltage is too low.
 Increase the voltage. - Four (4) flashes in 4 seconds: There is a problem with the motor cable or connection.
-Check to see that the cable is not damaged and that all of the wires are secure. - Five (5) flashes in 4 seconds: Control over temperature. - Six (6) flashes in 4 seconds: Extreme over current. - Constantly ON: The motor is stalled or the sensor is continuously blocked.
+Check to see that the cable is not damaged and that all of the wires are secure.
+If the cable has been cut or the wires disconnected refer to section 1 in the General Notes. - Five (5) flashes in 4 seconds: Control over temperature. - Six (6) flashes in 4 seconds: Extreme over current. - Constantly ON: The motor is stalled or the sensor is continuously blocked.
 Check for mechanical obstructions.